|

 EXAMPLE PROJECTS

-Value Engineered Micropile Foundation Alternative (PDF-1126K)
+Value Engineered Micropile Foundation Alternative

 D’Appolonia teamed with a micropile contractor to perform a value-engineered foundation study for two of the five piers for the Gene Hartzell Memorial Bridge.
 Our design involved replacement of 48-inch-diameter drilled shafts with a micropile alternative.
 Our designs were implemented by PennDOT resulting in an estimated savings of $200,000 and three months of construction time.

-Remediation of Bridge Distress Caused by Slope Movement (PDF-1357K)
+Remediation of Bridge Distress Caused by Slope Movement

 D’Appolonia planned and carried out a site subsurface exploration program and performed a value engineering study to develop an economical alternative for stabilizing piers associated with bridges carrying Interstate 80 over Canoe Creek near Knox, Pennsylvania.
 The piers were stabilized by reconstruction of an adjacent slope, and new abutments were supported on spread footings, resulting in an approximately $100,000 savings over the original repair concept.

-Value Engineering Study for Bridge Abutment Replacement (PDF-1158K)
+Value Engineering Study for Bridge Abutment Replacement

 D’Appolonia redesigned the proposed abutments for a bridge in Greensburg, Pennsylvania.
 The change allowed construction to be completed two months earlier than anticipated and resulted in cost savings of $500,000.